bogdan-muntean/javascript-exercises/RegEx-Exercises/RegEx.md

 The solution is in the Resources tab.

 # ##################################################
-3.RegEx Exercise 3: Find All Numbers
+3. RegEx Exercise 3: Find All Numbers

 Write a RegExp that looks for all decimal numbers including integer ones, with the floating point and negative ones.